Robin Benway

-Robin Benway is an author of young adult fiction from Orange County, US, most known for her novel Far from the Tree, which won the 2017 National Book Award for Young People's Literature.
+Robin Benway is an author of young adult fiction from Orange County, California, US, most known for her novel Far from the Tree, which won the 2017 National Book Award for Young People's Literature.

 Early life

 She started her career in the publishing industry initially working as a book publicist and sales rep, coordinating events at BookSoup in Los Angeles.
 Feeling inspired, she quit her job and started applying to writing programs.

 She attended college at both New York University and the University of California at Los Angeles.
 Benway was rejected from every Master of Fine Arts program she applied to.
 When she wasn't accepted, she instead took a writing class at UCLA Extension taught by Rachel Cohn, where she wrote the first chapter of her eventual debut novel Audrey, Wait.